processing/p5.js/developer_docs/unit_testing.md

 ### Continuous Integration Testing

 When you open a pull request in the p5.js repo, it will automatically run the tests [on Travis CI](https://travis-ci.org/processing/p5.js/pull_requests) too.
 Travis CI helps us double check that the tests pass for each pull request, with no extra work from individual contributors.

+## Adding Unit Tests

+If you want to add more unit tests, look and see if there's already a test file for the component you want to add tests for.
+Generally, tests for a given file in `src/` are at the same path under `test/unit`.
+(For example the tests for `src/color/p5.Color.js` are in `test/unit/color/p5.Color.js`.)

+If you can't find one, that's probably because there aren't any tests for that file (yet 😉), so create a new file according to the conventions above.
+If the module you're testing requires a browser to work, you'll want to put it in `test/unit`, but if it doesn't, you might want to add it under `test/node`. **When in doubt, default to adding a browser test in `test/unit`!
+(It's pretty easy to move a later if we need to.)**

+If you have to add a test file for a module to `test/unit`, then you'll also need to the module under test to the `spec` array in `test/unit/spec.js`.
+This will make sure the necessary modules are loaded for your test to run.